ekourkchi/galaxy_inclination/README.md

 1. Exit: Quits the program
 2. Skip: Skips the current galaxy (denoted by '??').
 If the user agrees to continue, another galaxy would be chosen.
 3. Redo: Starts the entire process for the current galaxy.
-4. Next: If activated, close the GUI and moves onto the next set.
+4. Next: If activated, closes the GUI and moves onto the next set.
 If the position of the target galaxy is completely clear, a new galaxy would be drawn randomly.

 ## FAQ